Lead in Protein Powder: All 28 Tested Brands Ranked (2026)

 23. Naked Nutrition Vegan Mass Gainer 🚫 WORST

-- Lead Level: 1,572% over limit (15.72x over safe level)
+- Lead Level: 1,572% of daily limit (15.72× the safe limit)

 - Lead per Serving: 7.86 µg (safe limit is 0.5 µg)